naonaorange/BlueTropicalFish/README.md

 - Android 6 and upper
 - Windows 10 and upper

-You can install BlueTropicalFish using Google Paly!!
+You can install BlueTropicalFish !!

 - Google Play